SAP/fundamental/README.md

 ## Getting Started
 The library is modular so you can use as little or as much as you need.

-### Full library
+### CDN
 The fully compiled, minified library is available via CDN for inclusion in your application.

 ```
 <link href="//unpkg.com/fiori-fundamentals@latest/dist/fiori-fundamentals.min.css" rel="stylesheet">
 ```

-### NPM
+### NPM Package

-The compiled CSS for the full library and modules, e.g., core, layout, etc., are distributed via NPM along with the SASS source.
+The compiled CSS for the full library and modules, e.g., core, layout, etc., are distributed via [NPM](https://www.npmjs.com/package/fiori-fundamentals) along with the SASS source.

 This gives you incredible flexibility to use individual components and enable [advanced customization](https://github.com/SAP/fundamental/wiki/Advanced-Customization) options.